makspaderin/python_task/README.md

 1. Why I use both time and datetime?
 It was easier to implement periodic checking via ```time.sleep()``` and more elegant to implement elapsed time tracker via *timedelta*, which is a part of *datetime*
 2. Why is config file in .json format?
 I tried both .ini and .json and found json solution to be much more elegant, so I went with it.
 I also feel like json is more of a "modern solution"
 3. Why I made periodicity variable foolproof?
 So the app doesn't run into exceptions on invalid values and also could handle "digit strings"
+4. Why I always convert periodicity variable to float?
+Because float is more precise, and for this sort of task difference in performance is miniscule.
+Integer can easily be represented as float anyway.